 Aware Senior Care Blog

-Aware Senior Care’s Gina Murray navigates a difficult situation where a wife has dementia, a stroke has left the husband unable to speak, and their adult children are across the country.
+Aware Senior Care’s Gina Murray reflects on a particularly difficult case study.
+The wife has dementia, a stroke has left the husband unable to speak, and their adult children are across the country.

 By Gina Murray, Co-Founder and Director of Aware Senior Care